simscape/Electric-Vehicle-Simscape/README.md

 battery electric vehicle (BEV) for range estimation and battery sizing.
 The battery pack comprises several battery modules as combinations of cells in series and parallel.
-The vehicle model is a coupled electrical and thermal model built using Simscape&trade Battery&trade;, Simscape Driveline&trade;, Simscape Electrical&trade;, and Simscape Fluids&trade; Libraries.
+The vehicle model is a coupled electrical and thermal model built using Simscape&trade; Battery&trade;, Simscape Driveline&trade;, Simscape Electrical&trade;, and Simscape Fluids&trade; Libraries.

 ![](ScriptData/BEVplantModelCanvas.png)